bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 language base.

 ## Data
-Data is always represented by values, thus is immutable with value equality and no concept of identity.
+Data is always represented by values, thus it is immutable with value equality and no presence of an identity.

 ### Simple Values
 There are two types of simple values, independent `dimension`s and dependent `unit`s.

-		dimension Time [T] :: Int '0..
+		dimension Time :: Int '0..

-`Time` is a specialisation of a integral number `>= 0` abbr. as `T`.
-While the dimension `Time` describes a kind of value _time_ is more of a concept than a measurable value.
+`Time` is a _specialisation_ of a integral number larger than or equal to `'0`.
+While the dimension `Time` describes a kind of value, _time_ is more of a concept than a measurable thing itself.
 Therefore some _time_ `unit`s are introduced:

 		unit Minutes [min] :: Time
 		unit Seconds [sec] :: Time